TUDelft-books/CSBB-textbook/book/Quarter1/Week1_8.md

 ### Overview

 Collaborative writing in a team is a complex activity.
-It involves making clear agreements about the text, editing and giving feedback on each other's work.
+It involves making clear agreements about the text, editing and giving feedback on each other’s work.
 The ingredients and storyline of your research should now be in place, and it is time to turn the document into a coherent, clear and attractive text.
 This workshop focuses on effective strategies for giving feedback on and revising a collaborative document.
-Working with your draft research proposals, we will discuss how to constructively give feedback on someone else's text, how to trace style and readability issues with the 'read aloud' method and how to solve such readability issues.
+Working with your draft research proposals, we will discuss how to constructively give feedback on someone else’s text, how to trace style and readability issues with the ‘read aloud’ method and how to solve such readability issues.
+Furthermore, we will discuss how to ask for, receive and process constructive feedback.
+This involves accepting feedback on your text and determining what feedback is most valuable to process.
 After the workshop, time is reserved for writing consultations.

 ### Key concepts